init-JaeminKim/init-jaeminkim.github.io/_posts/2020-09-23-Iterating_Vectors_with_Different_Size.md

   }
 ```

-Now, we can iterate three vectors at the same time and count the number of right answers.
+Now, we can iterate three vectors at the same time and count the number of right answers for each test takers.